Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Which Drugs Have Filed for FDA Approval?

-CagriSema is the only obesity drug with a pending NDA at the FDA as of April 2026.
+CagriSema is the only obesity drug with a pending NDA at the FDA as of May 2026.
 Novo Nordisk filed the application in December 2025 based on results from the REDEFINE 1 trial, which showed 22.7% average weight loss.
 CagriSema combines cagrilintide (an amylin analog) with semaglutide (a GLP-1 agonist) in a single weekly injection.

 The FDA decision is expected in late 2026.
 If approved, CagriSema would be the first combination therapy and the first amylin-based drug approved for obesity.
 The REDEFINE clinical program includes additional trials evaluating CagriSema in populations with type 2 diabetes and cardiovascular disease.
 For a head-to-head comparison of CagriSema’s mechanism against tirzepatide, see our CagriSema vs tirzepatide analysis.

-CagriSema’s filing is strategically important for Novo Nordisk as the company seeks to defend its position against Eli Lilly’s growing portfolio: Lilly now has both Zepbound (injectable) and Foundayo (oral) on the market, plus retatrutide in Phase 3.
+CagriSema’s filing is strategically important for Novo Nordisk as the company seeks to defend its position against Eli Lilly’s growing portfolio: Lilly now has both Zepbound (injectable) and Foundayo (oral) on the market, plus retatrutide Phase 3 status.
 The amylin component in CagriSema represents a mechanistically distinct approach that targets satiety through a pathway not addressed by GLP-1 or GIP agonism alone.
 For a direct comparison between the amylin-based approaches, see our zenagamtide vs CagriSema analysis.

 Which Drugs Are in Phase 3 Trials?

-Five obesity drugs are in active Phase 3 development as of April 2026, spanning multiple mechanisms and delivery formats.
-Retatrutide (Eli Lilly) is the most closely watched: this triple agonist targeting GLP-1, GIP, and glucagon receptors showed approximately 24% weight loss in Phase 2 — the highest figure reported for any investigational obesity drug.
+Five obesity drugs are in active Phase 3 development as of May 2026, spanning multiple mechanisms and delivery formats.
+Retatrutide approval status (Eli Lilly) is the most closely watched: this triple agonist targeting GLP-1, GIP, and glucagon receptors showed approximately 24% weight loss in Phase 2 — the highest figure reported for any investigational obesity drug.
 The Phase 3 TRIUMPH program is ongoing, with readouts expected to define whether triple agonism meaningfully outperforms dual agonism.
 For details on how retatrutide compares to tirzepatide and CagriSema, see our three-way comparison.

 Survodutide (Boehringer Ingelheim), a dual GLP-1/glucagon agonist, showed approximately 18.7% weight loss in Phase 2 and is being evaluated in both obesity and metabolic dysfunction-associated steatohepatitis (MASH).
 Its glucagon component differentiates it from GLP-1/GIP dual agonists by targeting hepatic lipid metabolism.
 For a head-to-head breakdown, see our survodutide vs retatrutide analysis.